softlayer/terraform-provider-softlayer/docs/datasources/softlayer_ssh_key.md

 * `most_recent` - (Optional) If more than SSH key matches the label, use the most recent key

 NOTE: If more or less than a single match is returned by the search, Terraform will fail.
-Ensure that your search is specific enough to return a single SSH key only, or use most_recent to choose the most recent one.
+Ensure that your label is specific enough to return a single SSH key only, or use *most_recent* to choose the most recent one.

 ## Attributes Reference